 What if You Can’t Teach Your Children But You Need an Alternative to Public School?

-There are also virtual public-school options available, which technically do not fit the definition of homeschooling, but might fit into your schedule.
+There are also virtual public school online options available, which technically do not fit the definition of homeschooling, but it is schooling done from home and might fit into your schedule and situation.

-For me, these options have most of the drawbacks of public-school, and no advantages over traditional homeschool, but many people choose them as a good option for their situation.
+For me, these virtual public school options have most of the drawbacks of public school and no advantages over traditional homeschool, but many people choose them as a good option for their situation.

 If you need to work and homeschool, realize that it might be a long-term goal to teach your children, but understand that it might not happen right away.